-The MSU Graduate Student Award for Science Communication and Outreach is conferred upon one graduate or graduate professional students each year for the exemplary translation and communication of ideas, issues, findings, and advances in the sciences for the general public.
-For the purpose of this recognition, the sciences are inclusive of the natural and social sciences, medicine, and engineering.
-This award program is jointly sponsored by the office of the Associate Provost for University Outreach and Engagement and the MSU Graduate School.
+The MSU Graduate Student Award for Science Communication and Outreach is conferred upon one graduate or graduate professional student each year for the exemplary translation and communication of scholarly ideas, research findings, and advancements in all academic disciplines.

 Eligibility